UnityHPC/unity-web-portal/CONTRIBUTING.md

 * PHP version 8.3.
 * All files are required to be linted with PSR-12 standard.
+* All files are required to be formatted with Prettier and then PHPCBF.
 * The maximum line length for any PHP file is 100 characters, instead of PSR-12's 120 characters.
 * Comments should be used sparingly.
 * Empty lines should be used sparingly.